TIBETAN MASTIFF || 1 OF THE BEST & FULL INFORMATION

 This cross is between a Tibetan Mastiff and a Labrador Retriever.
 Both the Mastiff and the Lab are intelligent, gentle, and friendly with families.
 They also have a lot of energy and want to do a great job.
 They will make good family dogs.

 They are both important shedders.
-Both the Tibetan Mastiff and the Golden Retriever are intelligent, gentle, and affectionate pets.
+Golden Retrievers are intelligent, gentle, and affectionate pets.
 Generally speaking, they are friendly to everyone.
 The Golden is eager to please and is easier to train than the Tibetan Mastiff.
 Any breed will benefit from the Mastiff Retriever’s happy nature.

 Pingback: Pomeranian Mix -Top 10 Cross Breeds of Pomeranian